betterrt/Android_App_Artist_Searching/README.md

 # Features
 1.The app has a favorite function, which means the user can add artists into favorite list and explore them directly by clicking their name on the homepage next time.

+2.There is also a current date time and a link to artsy website on the App's homepage.

+3.The App has a welcoming screen.

-2.The back end is developed with express framework using Node.js.
+4.The back end is developed with express framework using Node.js.

-3.Also use some third party libraries like Glide and Volley.
+5.Use some third party libraries like Glide and Volley.